 Paper notebooks and mechanical pencils are a thing of the past in education settings.
-These days, a computer is an absolute necessity for both note taking and using school software.
+These days, a computer is an absolute necessity for both note-taking and using school software.

-Picking The Best Laptop For College Students
+Picking The Best Laptop For College Students in 2020

 There are three key elements to keep in mind when buying a college laptop before you even look at hardware specs — weight, portability, and noise.

 You will be carrying your computer from home to car to classes, so you want something that isn’t heavy and unwieldy.
 If you intend to use your device during class, looking for options with a quiet fan is also a plus (especially for your fellow students).

 Durability and comfort are two features often overlooked in favor of high end specs.
 Don’t make that mistake!

 You want a comfortable keyboard design for typing lengthy papers, and spending a little more in exchange for a longer product life span is always a smart move.
 Or you can check out overall laptop choice!

 Let’s jump into our top picks for the best school computer!
 Want to see each contender by style and price?
 Check out all our selections below:

 Do you want a computer that will more than meet the needs of the average student but spend less than $400?
 This should be your pick!